Triangle Link: Opening and operation

 The first part of the link, between Stord and Sveio, including the Stord Bridge and Bømlafjord Tunnel, was taken into use on 27 December 2000.
 The official opening and the National Road 542 opening took place on 30 April 2001.
-The opening of the first stage allowed two ferry services to be replaced, the Skjersholmane–Valevåg Ferry, which connected Stord to Sveio, and the Skjersholmane–Utbjoa Ferry, which connected Stord to Vindafjord.
+The opening of the first stage allowed two ferry services to be replaced, the Skjersholmane–Valevåg Ferry, which connected Stord to Sveio, and the Skjersholmane–Utbjoa Ferry, which connected Stord to Vindafjord Municipality.
 With the opening of the Bømlo connection, the two remaining ferries could be closed: the Sagvåg–Siggjarvåg Ferry, which connected Stord with Bømlo, and the Mosterhamn–Valevåg Ferry, which connected Bømlo to Sveio.
 The Langevåg–Buavåg Ferry, which connects the southern part of Bømlo to Sveio, was not closed.
 In 2000, the four closed ferry services transported 884,216 vehicles and 1,935,875 people.

 From the start the toll plaza used Autopass, a standard which allows automatic passage through the toll plaza without stopping.
 The system was launched by the Norwegian Public Roads Administration in 2001 and the Triangle Link was the first to take the system into use.
 The tollway was also the first in the country to allow subscriptions to be made via the Internet.
 The initial charges were NOK 75 for cars up to 3.5 t or 6.0 m length, NOK 225 for small trucks, between 6.0 and 12.4 m, and NOK 450 for longer vehicles.